 We currently serve over 80 self-insured employers in the United States across more than 20 industries.
-Each of our largest three clients represented more than 10% of our revenue for the year ended December 31, 2018, with our largest client representing approximately 45% and 24% of our revenue for the years ended December 31, 2017 and 2018, respectively.
+In 2017 and 2018, each of our largest three clients represented more than 10% of our total revenue and in the six months ended June 30, 2019, each of our largest two clients represented 10% or more of our total revenue.
+For the years ended December 31, 2017 and 2018 and for the six months ended June 30, 2019, one of our clients accounted for 45%, 24% and 17% of our total revenue, respectively.
+In addition, another client accounted for 14% and 11% of our total revenue for the year ended December 31, 2018 and the six months ended June 30, 2019, respectively.
 Engagement with these clients is generally covered through contracts that are multi-year in duration.
 One or more of these clients may terminate early or decline to renew their existing contracts with us upon expiration and any such termination or failure to renew could have a negative impact on our revenue and compromise our growth strategy.
 In addition, we generate a significant portion of our revenue from clients in the technology industry.
 Any of a variety of changes in that industry, including changes in economic conditions, mergers or consolidations, reduced spending on benefits programs and other factors, could adversely affect our business, financial condition and results of operations.